We are the Capital District’s natural, healthy food community.

 Within the Co-op itself, daily demos greet member-owners and shoppers, introducing them to new ingredients, recipes, and cooking techniques.
 Classes are offered in the community room that generally focus on food education and sustainability - recent topics include:

 - Gluten-free Cooking Techniques

 The Co-op also plays host to many community groups and events, along with wellness activities like reiki, yoga, and massage.
 And all Co-op classes and activities are offered free of charge.

-If you would like to learn what kind of class or presentation Honest Weight can offer your school or organization - or if you would like to partner with the Co-op on helping us provide outreach to the larger community - please call us at 518-482-2667 or click here to contact us.
+If you would like to learn what kind of class or presentation Honest Weight can offer your school or organization - or if you would like to partner with the Co-op on helping us provide outreach to the larger community - please contact our Outreach Coordinator, Amy Ellis, at 518-482-2667 or click here to contact us.